-Exhibit Number Description 10.28 Form of Amendment No. 1 to the Services Agreement between Morgan Stanley and MSCI Inc. 10.29 Form of Amendment No. 1 to the Trademark License Agreement between Morgan Stanley and MSCI Inc. 15.1 Letter of Awareness from Deloitte & Touche LLP dated July 7, 2008 concerning unaudited interim financial information 21.1 Subsidiaries of the Registrant (filed as Exhibit 21.1 to the Company's Annual Report on Form 10-K filed with the SEC on February 28, 2008 and incorporated by reference herein) 23.1 Consent of Deloitte & Touche LLP 23.2 Consent of Davis Polk & Wardwell (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature page)
+Exhibit Number 10.28 Description Form of Amendment No. 1 to the Services Agreement between Morgan Stanley and MSCI Inc. 10.29 Form of Amendment No. 1 to the Trademark License Agreement between Morgan Stanley and MSCI Inc. 15.1 Letter of Awareness from Deloitte & Touche LLP dated July 15, 2008 concerning unaudited interim financial information 21.1 Subsidiaries of the Registrant (filed as Exhibit 21.1 to the Company's Annual Report on Form 10-K filed with the SEC on February 28, 2008 and incorporated by reference herein) 23.1 Consent of Deloitte & Touche LLP 23.2 Consent of Davis Polk & Wardwell (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature page)

-To be filed, if necessary, by amendment or as an exhibit to a Current Report on Form 8-K. Confidential treatment has been granted for a portion of this exhibit.
+Previously filed.
+Confidential treatment has been granted for a portion of this exhibit. †